Poetry of Sappho: Ancient editions

 The Alexandrian edition of Sappho's poetry was divided into eight or nine books: the exact number is uncertain.
 Ancient testimonia mention an eighth book of the Alexandrian edition of Sappho; an epigram by Tullius Laurea mentions nine books of Sappho, though it is not certain that he is referring to the Alexandrian edition.
-These books were probably divided up by metre, as ancient sources tell us that each of the first three books contained poems in a single specific metre.
+These books were probably divided up by metre, arranged based on the syllable count of the metre.
+Ancient sources record that each of the first three books contained poems in a single specific metre.
 Information about the contents of the later books is less certain: the fourth book appears to have contained many poems in acephalous hipponacteans with double choriambic expansion, and possibly in other metres; the fifth book was metrically heterogeneous, with ancient sources mentioning the use of Phaelecian hendecasyllables and lesser asclepiads; of the sixth, nothing is known; a single couplet from the seventh book is preserved in Hephaestion but it is unclear whether this was an entire stanza or part of a three- or four-line stanza.
 Fragment 103 preserves 10 incipits of poems by Sappho, possibly from book 8, of which the first is in a different metre from the remaining nine; those nine may or may not all be in the same meter.
 A ninth book may have been made up of epithalamia in various meters, though many scholars are skeptical of the evidence for this, and consider that the book of epithalamia mentioned in ancient sources might have been the eighth book of the Alexandrian edition.